Don't miss out, enter to win your share of over $15,000 in cash and prizes. Entries due by August 31, 2022.

 Austin & Lucas: E-waste recycling

-Chloe & Tegan: Youth Therapist app
+Chloe & Tegan: Youth Mental Health app

 Alex & Luka: Project AL Active Life for youth app

-Pitches in age category two (17-23 year olds) are:
+Pitches in age category two (17-23 year olds):

 Rebecca, Nicolas & Jack: Future Tech: STEM program for young people on the autism spectrum